UninformedPleb/adore/README.md

 }
 ```

 Setting things up this way, the semantics match the database structure.
-Clean
-and readable code are the result.

-This also lends itself to templated or generated code.
+This also lends itself to being templated or generated.

 #### Unintegrated Use

 All of that structure is great, but what if you just need to run a quick query?
-That, too, is available via the built-in AdHocDatabase.
-AdHocDatabase exposes
+That, too, is available via the AdHocDatabase.
+AdHocDatabase is a sealed class
-the base-level Database methods CreateQuery and CreateStoredProcedure.
-If you
+that exposes the base-level Database methods CreateQuery and
-don't need the structure outlined above, or if you just don't want it, here's
+CreateStoredProcedure.
+If you don't need the structure outlined above, or if you
-how to use ADORE with all of the same object-mapping facilities, minus the
+just don't want it, here's how to use ADORE with all of the same object-mapping
-overhead of enforcing a readable and concise code structure.
+facilities, minus the overhead of enforcing a readable and concise code
+structure.

 We can do the same thing as before, but without DI, without database, schema,
 and table classes, and without any pre-defined structure.
 All you need is a
 provider factory, a connection string, and work to do!

+But this example still uses a table class:

 ```C#
 public class FooThingy